TIBCOSoftware/flogo-cli/docs/app.md

 - loglevel: set the loglevel for the application

-- *flowRunner* runs the flows
+- *actionRunner* runs the action
-	- pooled: uses a worker pool to execute flows
+	- pooled: uses a worker pool to execute actions
-		- numworkers: the number of flow runners
+		- numworkers: the number of action runners
-		- workQueueSize: the max number of queue flows to execute
+		- workQueueSize: the max number of queued actionss to execute
-	- direct: flows are executed on the same goroutine/thread of the trigger
+	- direct: actions are executed on the same goroutine/thread of the trigger

 ***Services***